Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/light-and-dark-mode-image-in-html.md

   - html
 ---

-Did you know you can change images bases on the user preferred Color-scheme?
+Did you know you can change images based on the user's preferred Color-scheme?

 This nifty piece of code could already be used in [`CSS`](https://daily-dev-tips.com/posts/theme-switching-favicon/), but did you know it works directly in `HTML`?